Non-negative matrix factorization: Algorithms

 More recently other algorithms have been developed.

 Some approaches are based on alternating non-negative least squares: in each step of such an algorithm, first H is fixed and W found by a non-negative least squares solver, then W is fixed and H is found analogously.
 The procedures used to solve for W and H may be the same or different, as some NMF variants regularize one of W and H. Specific approaches include the projected gradient descent methods, the active set method, the optimal gradient method, and the block principal pivoting method among several others.

 Current algorithms are sub-optimal in that they only guarantee finding a local minimum, rather than a global minimum of the cost function.
 A provably optimal algorithm is unlikely in the near future as the problem has been shown to generalize the k-means clustering problem which is known to be NP-complete.
 However, as in many other data mining applications, a local minimum may still prove to be useful.

+In addition to the optimization step, initialization has a significant effect on NMF.
+The initial values chosen for W and H may affect not only the rate of convergence, but also the overall error at convergence.
+Some options for initialization include complete randomization, SVD, k-means clustering, and more advanced strategies based on these and other paradigms.